lsst-sitcom/sitcomtn-080/index.rst

 Disabled Elevation Drives
 =========================
-According to the EUI Elevation drives 31 and 32, figure 9, are not enabled when operating, figure 10.
+According to the EUI the elevation drives 31 and 32 are not enabled when operating.
-The EUI shows Elevation drives 31 and 32 disabled.
+The left image below shows the location of elevation drives 31 and 32 on the telescope, and the right image is a screenshot of the EUI showing the drives disabled.
-Notice on the pictures all the other drives are enabled when 31 and 32 are disabled.
+Note on the pictures, all the other drives are enabled when 31 and 32 are disabled.
-It is possible that the logic is inverted.
-Because when all other drives are enabled, 31 and 32 are disabled.
-Note: The drives are mislabeled.
-Drives 31 and 32 are physically on +X side, but according to the EUI they are on the -X side.
+Additionally, the drives are mislabeled drives 31 and 32 are physically on +X side, but according to the EUI they are on the -X side.

 .. image:: _static/image_of_drive_31_32.png
    :width: 49 %

 .. image:: _static/eui_image.png
    :width: 49 %